Watch the full video

 Ranjit Singh and the Sikh Empire

-This Kapow pupil video is part of the Kapow History scheme of work.
-It explores the life and leadership of Ranjit Singh, who became the first Maharaja of the Sikh Empire.
+In this History video, the children explore the life and leadership of Ranjit Singh, who became the first Maharaja of the Sikh Empire.
 At a time when Punjab was divided into twelve different Sikh groups called Misls, Ranjit Singh had the vision to unite them.
-Using clever strategies, strong leadership, and peaceful agreements, he brought them together to create a powerful empire.
-He was known for his bravery, fairness, and for treating everyone equally, no matter their religion.
+Using clever strategies, strong leadership and peaceful agreements, he brought them together to create a powerful empire.
+He was known for his bravery, fairness and for treating everyone equally, regardless of religion.